 Then, the syntactic distance matrix $\mathbf{D}$ is converted to the supervision of attention weights $\mathbf{S}$ as follows:

 where $S_{ij}$ represents the supervision of the attention weight from the $i$-th word to the $j$-th word when predicting the $i+1$-th word.
-This design of the supervision expects the attention weight of each word to decrease exponentially with its number of edges between the predicted word;\footnote{We adopt an exponential function as \citet{lin2017Critical} reported that the mutual information between words will decay exponentially with respect to the number of edges on the syntactic structure between them.} this alone successfully satisfies the 3/4 requirements for SLLM: (ii) syntactic supervision, (iii) unidirectional LM, and (iv) parallel computation.
+In short, this supervision expects the attention weight of each word to decrease exponentially with the number of edges between the predicted word.\footnote{We adopt an exponential function as \citet{lin2017Critical} reported that the mutual information between words would decay exponentially with respect to the number of edges on the syntactic structure between them.}

+This supervision design is highly oriented towards unidirectional Transformer LMs; it considers syntactic structures involving the next word to be generated in a manner compatible with parallel computation of the self-attention mechanism.
+This only successfully satisfies the 3/4 requirements for our purpose: (ii) syntactic supervision, (iii) unidirectional LM, and (iv) parallel computation.
 To fulfill the remaining requirement of (i) parser-free inference, we adopt a strategy similar to that of \citet{strubell2018LinguisticallyInformed,chen2023Sudden}, designing the loss function to implicitly supervise attention.